koba04/jsconf-jp-presentation/packages/slide/slides/1-self-introduction.md

 This is my first conference talk in English!
 I'm a little nervous...

-So I'm using a custom renderer to introduce myself.
+So I'm going to use a custom renderer to introduce myself.

 (yarn voice)
 -->